Table of content

 Planning to build a Real Estate app?
 Check out our article "Developing A Competitive Mobile Real Estate App In 5 Steps"

-According to Matrix Fintech Index launched by Crunchbase, fintech is another market worth your attention.
+According to Matrix Fintech Index launched by Crunchbase, financial software is another market worth your attention.
 "Fintech tailwinds, strengthened by the COVID-19 pandemic in 2020, only accelerated in 2021.
-And despite public markets' rocky start in early January, we're confident that 2022 will be another banner year for the sector."
+And despite public markets' rocky start in early January, we're confident that 2023 will be another banner year for the sector."

 Check these fintech app ideas.